 Exercise Trainers and Group Fitness Instructors

 Recruiter.com helps professionals in exercise trainer and group fitness instructor careers find better opportunities across all specialties and locations.
-Sign up in our talent cluster and get scouted today!
+Sign up in our career community today!

 Also known as:

 Aerobics Instructor, Certified Personal Trainer, Fitness Trainer, Group Exercise Instructor, Group Fitness Instructor, Personal Fitness Trainer, Personal Trainer, Weight Trainer, Weight Training Instructor, Yoga Instructor

 With more leisure time than ever, the fitness craze has created better opportunities for sports instructors and coaches.
 The main difference between the two jobs is that instructors demonstrate general skills and rules of a particular sport to an individual or group, while coaches work to prepare an individual or team for competition and continue to give instruction during the competition.

 Instructors may be employed by health clubs, community centers, parks and recreational facilities, or even by private business, to teach tennis, golf or swimming.
 Coaches work with athletes to sharpen thir skills and help them train for competitive events.
 Through the use of lectures and demonstrations, a coach develops the team's strategies and motivates them to succeed.

 Both positions also have administrative responsibilities, such as the recruitment of new players and scheduling of lessons, practices, and contests.
 For both jobs, success can be measured by the cheers of a crowd, as well as the satisfaction gained from watching athletes achieve their dreams.